guiisgooey/blockchain-mockup/README.md

 2. Create a Python Virtual Environment:

     On Windows:

     Open the desired location of your virtual environment in the command prompt and run the following line, where 'environment_name' is the desired named of your virtual environment:

 ```
 python -m venv environment_name
 ```

     On Mac/Linux:

     Open the desired location of your virtual environment in the terminal and run the following line, where 'environment_name' is the desired named of your virtual environment:

+If you do not desire to create a virtual environment to run this program, you may use your main python interpreter to install the requirements and run the program.

 ```
 $ python3 -m venv environment_name